interviews of developers and contributors for the blog

 Still some more to come from FOSDEM (Olivier Hallot, Florian Effenberger, Italo Vignoli...)

-#16 Updated by Florian Effenberger about 1 year ago
+#16 Updated by Florian Effenberger over 1 year ago

 - Subject changed from Weekly interviews of developers and contributors for the blog to interviews of developers and contributors for the blog